rchrdwllm/nextgram/README.md

-# Nextgram - Instagram Clone (WIP)
+# Nextgram - Instagram Clone

-This is a WIP [Next.js](https://nextjs.org/) project that I'm working on to learn Next.js and TypeScript.
+This is a [Next.js](https://nextjs.org/) project that I'm working on to learn Next.js and TypeScript.
 It's a clone of Instagram, with its basic functionalities.

 There are still a lot of missing stuff that I want to work on.
 For now, this only looks best on screens small screens as I prioritized working on the mobile experience first.